defano/wyldcard/README.md

 ### Factors

-A _factor_ is an expression that refers to a part (like a card, button or field) that WyldCard interprets in whichever way is most meaningful in the context of its usage.
+A _factor_ is an expression that refers to a part (like a card, button or field), which WyldCard interprets in whatever way is most meaningful to the context of its usage.
 Factors have the effect of making HyperTalk feel more like English than a computer programming language.
 Factors "do what I mean, not what I say."

-For example, the `go` command expects to "go" to a card or background.
-If you say `go to cd field 1`, WyldCard will assume that what you really mean is that it should go wherever the text of that field refers, because it can't navigate to a field.
+For example, the `go` command expects to "go" to a navigable destination like a card or background.
+But, if you say `go to cd field 1`, WyldCard will assume that you mean to go wherever the text of that field refers, because a field is not a valid argument to `go`.
 Of course, if no such field exists, or if the text contained in that field doesn't actually refer to a navigable destination (such as `card 3 of stack "Fun Games"`) then WyldCard will produce an error.

-The same is true of other expression types as well, provided they can be evaluated as a navigable destination (`go to x`, `go to the name of me`).
+This behavior is true of other commands that expect a reference to part as an argument.

 #### How factors work in WyldCard